travel guide

 Langtang Trek Cost Due To Duration

 The ideal Langtang trek itinerary designed by the Himalayan master is nine days long.
 However, the unpredictable mountain climate, the trekker’s health, and other emergencies might extend the trip for a few days.
-Also, if you want to explore other places around the village and stay a few more days, your cost will be added.
-There are other smaller peaks such as Kyanjin Ri and Tsergo Ri around.
-Most people prefer to add Gosainkunda and Helambu village trek to their Langtang Valley itinerary.
-These extensions will make a few additions to your Langtang trek cost.
+Also, your cost will be added if you want to explore different places around the village and stay a few more days.
+Other smaller peaks, such as Kyanjin Ri and Tsergo Ri, are around.
+Most people prefer to add Gosainkunda and Helambu village treks to their Langtang Valley itinerary.
+These extensions will add a few dollars to your Langtang trek cost.
 So, it would help if you were prepared accordingly.
-Each day added will raise your expenses to about $80 to $90 (including porter/guide) and $40 to $50 (excluding porter/ guide).
+Each day added will raise your expenses to about $80 to $90 (including porter and guide) and $40 to $50 (excluding porter and guide).

 Langtang Package Cost

 Now, you have two options for trekking in the Langtang region.
-Firstly, you can travel on your own by finding a guide and porter.
+Firstly, you can travel independently by finding a guide and porter.
 The other option is to get a travel package that covers your overall cost.
 The nine-day Langtang trek costs about $1000 for independent travellers (trekking solo).
 And, if you are in a group, you will be sharing the cost of the guide, porter, and room.
-Thus, the price lowers when you travel in a larger group.
+Thus, the price lowers when you travel with a larger group.

-Thankfully, the Langtang trek package cost by the Himalayan master is $780.
+Thankfully, the Langtang Trek package cost by the Himalayan master is $800.
 The package cost comes out to be cheaper when you are travelling solo.
-Even if you are travelling in a group, the agency offers unbelievable discounts.
+The agency offers unbelievable discounts, even if you are travelling in a group.
 However, the cost here doesn’t include water, charging, a hot shower, or other personal expenses.
-Even then, getting a well-arranged trek package for Langtang is a wise choice.
+Even then, getting a well-arranged trek package for Langtang is wise.

 Langtang Trek Cost For Nepali

-You can use local transportation to lower the price (the one mentioned above) further.
+You can use local transportation to lower the price further (the one mentioned above).
 The cost of the room for Nepalese is about $5; however, the cost of food is the same as on the menu (some negotiation is possible).
-The cost for a hot shower and Wi-Fi is a few dollars, but you might get to charge your phone for free.
-Basically, the Langtang trek price for Nepalese is about $400 to $500 for the nine-day journey.
+A hot shower and Wi-Fi cost a few dollars, but you might get to charge your phone for free.
+The Langtang trek price for Nepalese is about $400 to $500 for the nine-day journey.
 You might be able to save a lot more by skipping a porter and carrying your instant food yourself.

 Additional Tips For Langtang Trek